 What is Animism?

-If we could sum up Animism in one sentence we would describe it as being about relationships;
+If we could sum up Animism in one sentence we would describe it as being the ‘right-relationship’ with all that is – in a ‘Living Sentient World’.

 This way of thinking is known as ‘natural philosophy’ and can be traced back in records to ancient Greece (BC).
 Humankind’s mental engagement with nature predates modern civilization and recorded history.
 It recognises that we are all part of the whole and that the actions of one part affect all the other parts.

-This is an animistic world-vie, drawn from millennia of experience of living in relationship as an integral part of the natural world.
-This is a world where everything natural is animate, infused with the life-force and connected.
+This is an animistic world-view, drawn from millennia of experience of living as an integral part of the natural world.
+This is a world where everything natural is infused with the life-force and connected.
 Our ancestors were animists; this can be traced back through archaeological finds to at least the mesolithic period.

 There was, however, a series of very unfortunate events;